 DON’T dismiss candidates from your hiring funnel without letting them know.
 Ghosting people who have applied to work at your company seriously diminishes your candidate experience and harms your employer brand.

 DO keep your questionnaire as candidate friendly as possible.
+This is one of the simplest virtual interviewing tips for hiring managers.
 Your job is to hire the best person for the role, not to stress them out in the initial stages of the hiring process.
 Opening questions like “tell me about yourself” are good to assess communication skills and culture fit.
 You can ask some questions about their technical skills, but leave the real skills assessment to lower down in your hiring funnel.

 DO collaborate with the team manager who will eventually oversee the new hire when setting your questions.
 This removes the need for follow-up questions or uncertainty about a candidate.

 DO set clear assessment criteria for the specific role you are hiring for.
 When the candidate submits their one-way video interview, this allows for a quick, objective evaluation to see if they tick all your boxes and should move forward in your hiring process.